Worldview

 First love,

-Meaning, according to psychologist Victor Frankel is a lifelong search that characterizes our species.
-He argues that humans render meaning to people, places, things and events in our experience in order to recall, learn and grow from certain experiences.
+Meaning, according to psychologist Victor Frankl is a lifelong search that characterizes our human species in terms of what "we are capable of becoming."
+He argues that people mean something to themselves, and extend meaning to other people, places, things and events in our existence in order to recall, learn, adapt, and grow from certain experiences.

 For example in 1492, Spain expelled the Moors from Grenada and Columbus set sail from Cadiz for the western Atlantic.
 What these facts mean is open to interpretation and hence, opinions shape what we know about facts.